Porirua Hall of Fame

 Author

 Grace began writing early, while teaching and raising her family of seven children.
-She has since won many national and international awards, including the Kiriyama Pacific Rim Book Prize for Fiction, the Deutz Medal for Fiction, and the Neustadt International Prize for Literature.
+She has won many national and international awards, including the Kiriyama Pacific Rim Book Prize for Fiction, the Deutz Medal for Fiction, and the Neustadt International Prize for Literature.
 In 2007 Grace was made a Distinguished Companion of the New Zealand Order of Merit for her services to literature.
 Read-nz.org

 Michael Kenny